 No!
 For the most part, that is not the case.
-There is a lot more to GPR than the kit.
+There is a lot more to a GPR survey than the kit.
 It’s the surveyor that makes the difference.

-I’ll give an example that will astound you later, but first, let’s look at things you should consider when you plan a GPR survey.
-Yes, you read that right.
-You need to plan the survey.
-There are four main stages:
+I’ll give details of something a client told us, which amazed us later.
+But first, let’s look at things you should consider when you plan a GPR survey.
+There are five main stages:

-For a successful survey, you need to have a clear understanding and vision of what information is required.
-GPR is not a survey type, it is a survey method.
-It can be used for various site investigations.
+For a successful survey, you must have a clear understanding and vision of the information you need to obtain.
+GPR is a survey method that can be used for various site investigations.
 You can find examples on our webpage, which lists our most popular GPR surveys.

 Establish what the client wants.
-Then go to the next stage to decide if GPR is the best method for the survey.
+Then go to the next stage to decide on the most suitable survey method.

 Is GPR the best survey method?
-GPR is not some kind of magic solution.
+GPR is not some magic solution.
 It does not work for everything!

 Another consideration is the material type.
 GPR works best on materials with low electrical conductivity, such as concrete, asphalt and dry sandy soils.
-GPR has a limited penetration depth in conductive materials such as saturated ground or wet clay (it’s the dissolved mineral content that affects the GPR, not the water itself).
-GPR will not penetrate metal at all but it’s great at detecting it.
+GPR has a limited penetration depth in conductive materials such as saturated ground or wet clay (the dissolved mineral content affects the GPR, not the water itself).
+GPR will not penetrate metal, but it’s great at detecting it.

 All GPR equipment is not the same!
 It is crucial to select the equipment best suited for the survey.

 GPR antennas operate at different central frequencies.
 A high-frequency antenna (1.5 GHz or higher) offers high resolution but limited depth penetration.
-A lower frequency has greater depth penetration but the tradeoff is that it will not resolve smaller targets.
-I will cover GPR equipment in more detail in a separate article.
+A lower frequency has greater depth penetration, but the tradeoff is that it will not resolve smaller targets.

-You can find out more about the equipment we use on our web page Ground Penetrating Radar equipment.
+You can learn more about the equipment we use in our article about Ground Penetrating Radar equipment.

 GPR survey methodology

-This involves equipment settings and distance and depth calibration of the GPR equipment.
+Survey methodology involves equipment settings, including distance and depth calibration of the GPR equipment.
 The importance of this should not be underestimated.
-An experienced GPR surveyor will know how to set up the equipment to ensure that the data collected is of the highest quality.
+An experienced GPR surveyor will know how to set up the equipment to ensure the data collected is of the highest quality.

-How scan lines are collected is crucial.
+How GPR data is collected is crucial.
 For high survey detail, it is best to scan on a regular orthogonal grid with scan lines at close centres.
 The spacing of scan lines should take into consideration the level of detail required and the size of the target objects.
-An experienced GPR surveyor will know how best to scan the area to ensure the objectives of the survey will be met.
+Again, an experienced GPR surveyor will know how best to scan the area to ensure the objectives of the survey will be met.